MrKuenning/Wan2GP-HideUI/README.md

 ## Features

 - **Floating Menu:** A convenient, collapsible menu that floats on the bottom right of the screen.
-- **UI Element Toggling:** Show or hide specific UI elements, such as:
-  - Header
-  - Model Selector
-  - Model Info
-  - Input Options
-  - Text Image Options
-  - Enhance Prompt
-  - Resolution Options
-  - Number of Frames
-  - Inference Steps
-  - Settings Buttons
-  - Load from Video
-  - Download LoRA
-  - Video Info
+- **Interactive Element Picker:** Click "➕ Add Element" to enter picker mode, hover to highlight elements, and click to add them to your toggle list.
+- **Custom Element Management:** Add, rename, and delete custom UI elements with ease.
+- **13 Default Elements:** Pre-configured toggles for common WAN2GP UI elements like Header, Model Selector, Prompt Options, etc.
+- **localStorage Persistence:** All custom elements and visibility preferences are saved automatically and persist between sessions.
-- **Show/Hide All:** Quickly toggle the visibility of all supported UI elements.
+- **Show/Hide All:** Quickly toggle the visibility of all elements at once.
 - **Safe Hiding:** The plugin safely hides elements and collapses empty parent containers to reclaim screen space without breaking the Gradio layout.
+- **Element Counter:** See how many elements you have (default + custom) in the menu header.

 ## Installation